Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.CLI/README.md

 #### Orders

 The migration includes:
-- Order items and order statuses are migrated as part of orders.
+- Orders, order items, and order addresses.
 - Two custom fields are created to preserve source data: `CurrencyCode` (stores the order currency) and `SiteOriginName` (stores the source site/channel code name).
 - Shipping and payment method display names are migrated to the `Commerce_Order` table.
 The shipping and payment methods themselves are not migrated.

 Before migrating orders, the following requirements have to be met:
 - Migration of customers has to be finished first.
-- Order statuses have to be created on the target Xperience by Kentico instance.
+- [Order statuses](https://docs.kentico.com/x/commerce_order_statuses_xp) have to be created on the target Xperience by Kentico instance, they are **not migrated**.
 - In `appsettings.json` of the Kentico Migration Tool you need to specify how the `OrderStatus` objects should be mapped from Kentico Xperience 13 to Xperience by Kentico.
 For example:

   ```json